thapasijan171/DSAwithSijan/src/content/blog/Divide&Conquer.md

 	<li>The sum of <code>lists[i].length</code> will not exceed <code>10<sup>4</sup></code>.</li>
 </ul>

-## Solutions
+# Solutions

+# Merge k Sorted Linked Lists

-### Solution 1: Priority Queue (Min Heap)
+**Algorithm Used:** Priority Queue (Min-Heap)

-We can create a min heap `pq` to maintain the head nodes of all linked lists.
-Each time, we take out the node with the smallest value from the min heap, add it to the end of the result linked list, and then add the next node of this node to the heap.
-Repeat the above steps until the heap is empty.

-The time complexity is `O(n \times \log k)`, and the space complexity is `O(k)`.
-Here, `n` is the total number of all linked list nodes, and `k` is the number of linked lists given in the problem.
+## Intuition
+The task is to merge `k` sorted linked lists into one sorted linked list.
+A priority queue (min-heap) is an efficient way to achieve this, as it allows us to extract the smallest element from the list of heads quickly.
+By maintaining a priority queue of the current nodes from each list, we can build the final sorted list in linear time relative to the total number of nodes.

+## Approach
+1. **Initialize Priority Queue**:
+   - Create a priority queue to hold the nodes of the linked lists.
+The priority queue will automatically sort the nodes based on their values.

+2. **Add Initial Nodes**:
+   - Traverse through the array of linked lists and add the head nodes of each list to the priority queue.
+Only add non-null nodes.

+3. **Merge Lists**:
+   - Create a dummy node to act as the start of the merged list.
+Use a pointer, `cur`, to keep track of the end of the merged list.
+   - While the priority queue is not empty:
+     - Extract the node with the smallest value from the queue.
+     - Add this node to the merged list.
+     - If the extracted node has a next node, add the next node to the priority queue.
+   - Continue this process until the priority queue is empty.

+4. **Return Result**:
+   - The merged list starts from the node following the dummy node.

+This approach ensures that the merging of `k` sorted linked lists is performed efficiently using a priority queue, with each node being processed in constant time, leading to an overall time complexity of O(N log k), where N is the total number of nodes and k is the number of linked lists.

 #### Java